simonecantori/Supervised-learning-of-quantum-circuits/README.md

 ## "Weights" Folder
 This folder can be used to store the weight of the neural network that we want to use again.
+We have already uploaded a model of a neural network trained on quantum circuits with 10 qubit and 6 gates per qubit.
+This neural network has been trained using an "EarlyStopping" with "patience = 5".
+One can decide to use different training protocols.